Wayne-Ca/unpack/README.md

 * unpack.B09
 * udecode.B09
 * udefVars.B09
+* uusymTabVal.B09
 * ubuildSrc.B09
 * uinstruction.B09 (This file hasn't been converted yet.)

 Other tools:

 * createUDB.B09   - create a fresh database (used when the InitDB file is modified to create a new database)
+* ureadInitDB.B09 - reads the contents of the InitDB file (This file hasn't been converted yet.)
+* ureadLins.B09   - reads the contents of the line numbers file
 * ureadVars.B09   - reads the contents of the variables file
-* ureadLins.B09   - reads the contents of the line numbers file
-* ureadInitDB.B09 - reads the contents of the InitDB file (This file hasn't been converted yet.)

 Documentation: